 2. Organ-specific observation.

 During the remainder of the physical examination, active observation is done with an examination of each organ system.
-For some organ systems, inspection requires the use of equipment (e.g. otoscope, ophthalmoscope).
+For some organ systems, inspection requires the use of equipment (e.g., otoscope or ophthalmoscope).
 Refer to the videos for each organ system for specific details.

 3. Skin exam.